omerxx/tmux-sessionx/README.md

 # If you want change the layout to top you can set
 set -g @sessionx-layout 'reverse'

-# If you want to change the prompt
+# If you want to change the prompt, the space is nedded to not overlap the icon
-set -g @sessionx-prompt ''
+set -g @sessionx-prompt " "

 # If you want to change the pointer
-set -g @sessionx-pointer '▶'
+set -g @sessionx-pointer "▶ "

 # When set to 'on' a non-result will be sent to zoxide for path matching
 # Requires zoxide installed